adentsen/InvestmentStrategy/README.md

-# InvestmentStrategy
+# in st
-Drafting investment startegy
+Drafting in str